PVoLan/wooden-architecture/Chapter2/index.md

 **Async calls are often closely bound with Activity lifecycle**.
 When your activity gets destroyed or reconfugired during async call, you have to care somehow about it.
 And you'd better to care about it on Activity level, not on a Network level.

 **There is no need to be super-high-performant**.
 What???
 Yes.
 Why do we use AsyncTask, or ThreadPool or brand-new-coroutines, why we cant just start a new Java Thread?
 They say: creating new Thread is a resource consuming operation.
 But, wait, what does it mean "resource consuming"?
-Thread stack size is about 8kb by default, and I have never seen starting new Thread took more than 1 ms (this is a minimal time unit I can measure with standard tools).
+Thread stack size is about 8kb by default, and I have never seen starting new Thread took more than 1 ms (this is a minimal time unit I can measure with standard tools), even on 10-years old and slow smartphone.

 Most of the asynchronous technologies, like thread pools, reactive objects, data streams, etc., come from server-side development.
 Server-side developers often meet significant performance issues, and they care about it too much.
 When your server receives about 1 million requests per second, surely, 1 microsecond delay or 10 kb memory allocation per request can lead to dramatic consequences.
 But even here most of these consequences are to be tested experimentally.

 What is the most typical Android app use case?
 User clicks the button -> application shows progress bar -> processes data -> hides progress bar -> shows result to user.
 Even the most crazy user would not tap the smartphone screen more than 10 times per second.
-You can freely start a pure `new Thread()` for every tap, you will not see any performance difference on this rate (although I'd still suggest using thread pools or whatever, just to follow code-style).
+You can freely start a pure `new Thread()` for every tap, you will not see any performance difference on this rate (although I'd still suggest using thread pools or whatever, just to follow common code-style).

 I think, the only case when you'll meet request rate from UI more than 10 times per second is a scrolling (particularly, ListView scrolling, if you perform a request per every list item shown).
 In this case you'll need some kind of asynchronous operation.
 But this case is quite rare.
 Then, next...